Dementia Respite Care

 Alternatively, call us now on 1300 26 26 26 to discuss your needs or request a tour of the care centres that interest you.

-Day respite clubs operate under the Home and Community Care (HACC) scheme.
+Day respite clubs operate under the Commonwealth Home Support Program (CHSP) scheme.

-To find out if you are eligible for HACC services, contact us and we will help you.
+To find out if you are eligible for CHSP services, contact us and we will help you.

-Alternatively, you can talk to the Commonwealth Respite and Carelink Centre on 1800 200 422.
-A Regional Assessment Team will then carry out an assessment and decide whether you are eligible for HACC services.
+Alternatively, you can talk to the My Aged Care Contact Centre on 1800 200 422.
+They will refer you to the Regional Assessment Service who will then carry out an assessment and decide whether you are eligible for Commonwealth Home Support Program (CHSP) services.

 Care centre respite